 Jim Palardy leads Pew’s work to identify research, data, policies and other types of knowledge that can help ensure the integrity of Pew’s environmental programs.
 This work includes developing new conservation projects and supporting ongoing environmental efforts with the goal of uncovering emerging science that can inform evidence-based policy recommendations.

-Before joining Pew, Palardy was a consultant with Abt Associates, where he conducted technical research and provided regulatory support for several government agencies, including the Environmental Protection Agency, the National Oceanic and Atmospheric Administration, and the Fish and Wildlife Service.
-While at Abt, he led research efforts to project the biological and economic effects of climate change and ocean acidification on global coral reefs and on shellfish harvested commercially in the Gulf of Maine and Puget Sound.
+Before joining Pew, Palardy conducted technical research and provided regulatory support for federal agencies, including the Environmental Protection Agency, the National Oceanic and Atmospheric Administration, and the U.S. Fish and Wildlife Service.
+Among other projects, he led research efforts to project the biological and economic effects of climate change and ocean acidification on global coral reefs and shellfish harvested commercially in the Gulf of Maine and Puget Sound.

 Palardy holds a bachelor’s degree in biology and marine science from the University of Pennsylvania and a doctorate in ecology and evolutionary biology from Brown University.